 - In the Apocalypse film series movie Tribulation, the Psychic-Assisted Suicide victim lands on top of a parked car.

-- Double Subverted in the third Left Behind movie.
+- Double Subverted in the third Left Behind movie World At War.
 The Antichrist throws the President out of a skyscraper, and he crashes onto a car below.
 Nicolae looks down and sees the President's seemingly lifeless body... only for the poor guy to get up and start hobbling away.
 Nicolae muses "Such a thing is not humanely possible...", then glances upward at the most likely culprit.

 - Played with in Harry Harrison's short story "Portrait of the Artist", in which a comic book artist, who has just lost his job to a machine, creates a suicide note in comic-book form that ends with a depiction of him jumping off his publisher's office building and landing on a car.
 After he commits suicide in the manner depicted, his ex-boss's only reaction is remark that he landed on the wrong car.